AGRINFO AGRINFO logo

 Summary

-The European Commission has informed the World Trade Organization Technical Barriers to Trade (WTO TBT) Committee that it intends to approve the health claim from Zespri International Limited that consumption of green kiwifruit Hayward contributes to normal bowel function by increasing stool frequency (G/TBT/N/EU/1118).
+The European Union (EU) has approved the health claim from Zespri International Limited that consumption of green kiwifruit Hayward contributes to normal bowel function by increasing stool frequency.

-Draft Commission Implementing Regulation authorising a health claim made on foods, other than those referring to the reduction of disease risk and to children’s development and health and amending Regulation (EU) No 432/2012 [direct download]
+Commission Implementing Regulation (EU) 2025/1560 of 30 July 2025 authorising a health claim made on foods, other than those referring to the reduction of disease risk and to children’s development and health, and amending Regulation (EU) No 432/2012

 Update

-The European Commission has informed the World Trade Organization Technical Barriers to Trade (WTO TBT) Committee that it intends to approve the health claim from Zespri International Limited that consumption of green kiwifruit Hayward contributes to normal bowel function by increasing stool frequency (G/TBT/N/EU/1118).
+The European Union (EU) has approved the health claim from Zespri International Limited that consumption of green kiwifruit Hayward contributes to normal bowel function by increasing stool frequency.

 Impacted Products